NathanielR87/3D-Classroom-OpenGL/README.md

 # Overview

-This project began as a computer graphics course project but evolved into something much larger.
+Originally developed as part of a computer graphics course, this project evolved into an exploration of scientific visualization and real-time rendering.
 While developing the simulation, I proposed using it as an interactive visualization platform for my environmental health research.
 My goal was to create a virtual classroom capable of demonstrating how portable HEPA filtration systems influence airflow and carbon dioxide (CO₂) distribution inside occupied learning spaces.

 Although the research ultimately followed a different direction, the project became an opportunity to deepen my understanding of computer graphics while exploring how interactive visualization can improve scientific communication.